Live-Rocks/Live-Rocks/README.md

 - 👋 Hi, I’m @Live-Rocks
 - 👀 I’m interested in web3
-- 🌱 I’m currently learning Solidity、JS
+- 🌱 I’m currently learning JS、Solidity
 - 💞️ I’m looking to collaborate on something
 -
 - 📫 How to reach me :